EmilieYZhang/quickmeet/quickmeet_api/Quickmeet_API_documentation.md

 **POST /quickmeetapi/availability:** post availability request with a body containing all fields, return rid\
 **DELETE /quickmeetapi/availability/{rid}:** delete a specific instance of availability request id

-*TODO Hudanur update the following fields for the Users table*
 ### (Users) Fields: -uid-, /email/, password, firstname, lastname
 NO API provided for this, only accessible through login.php and register.php